Xubuntu/xubuntu-website-next-hugo/content/news/releases/8.10/2008-10-30-intrepidrelease/index.md

 ### Participate in Xubuntu

-If you would like to help shape Xubuntu, take a look at the list of ways you can participate at http://www.ubuntu.com/community/participate/ and http://xubuntu.org/devel
+If you would like to help shape Xubuntu, take a look at the list of ways you can participate at http://www.ubuntu.com/community/participate/ and [Get Involved](/contribute)

 ### Help Spread the Word About Xubuntu 8.10